Cutleaf Staghorn Sumac

-Long in cultivation but grown only by an appreciative few, Rhus typhina 'Laciniata', the cutleaf staghorn sumac, along with many of its sumac kindred, may soon see a full flowering of garden popularity.
+Long in cultivation but grown only by an appreciative few, Rhus typhina 'Laciniata', the cutleaf staghorn sumac, deserves to be more popular.
 A large shrub or small tree with long, fernlike leaves, cutleaf staghorn sumac fits many of the wants and needs of a new generation of gardeners.
 It is native; it is tough as nails; it has a bold, architectural quality.
 Possibly too bold for some tastes, but undeniably drought tolerant, pest resistant, friendly to wildlife and never boring in the garden.

 The real challenge of this plant is its size and growth habit.
 Rhus typhina can grow over 20 feet high but is more a gigantic shrub than a tree.
 It spreads laterally by vigorous suckering, forming dense multi-stemmed thickets.
 It is an impressive plant to build a garden around, but never try to garden under it.